chenxing3/Waveman/README.md

 #### Step 2.
 Manually assign images to specific folders, which images classify to three categories.

 This step requires manually selection.
-There are four folders generated in step 1 for you to assign the images, include strong, weak, no_signal and others.
+There are four folders generated in step 1 for you to assign the images, including strong, weak, no_signal and others.

 Strong folder is provided to store bat signal with relatively intact call structure;